James I of Cyprus: King

-Marriages and Issue
+Marriages and issue

 According to some sources, James married one Agnes of Bavaria (b.1338), daughter of Duke Stephen II of Bavaria from his first wife Elisabeth of Sicily.
-This marriage, assuming it real, took place before James married his well known wife Helvis of Brunswick-Grubenhagen about 1365.
+This marriage, assuming it was real, took place before James married his well known wife Helvis of Brunswick-Grubenhagen about 1365.

 James married his kinswoman Helvis (Heloise) of Brunswick-Grubenhagen (1353 – January 15/25, 1421) (daughter of Philip of Brunswick-Grubenhagen, Constable of Jerusalem and Helisia of Dampierre) in 1365.
 Her brother John of Brunswick-Grubenhagen (d.
 June 11, 1414 unmarried and without issue) was an Admiral of Cyprus and their father Philip of Brunswick-Grubenhagen(ca. 1332 – August 4, 1369/1370) was a Constable of the Kingdom of Jerusalem.

 James and Heloise of Brunswick-Grubenhagen, had twelve children: